Corporate card surcharges

 - prepaid debit cards

 If a payment has a surcharge applied, the full amount available for refund includes the surcharge.
-You can also use the partial refund feature to only refund the total amount excluding the surcharge.
+When you create a refund, you can optionally exclude the surcharge from the amount you refund.

 If a surcharge is applied to a particular payment, you can see this in API response fields: